 1. Cardinal

-Cardinalidae is a family of passerine birds endemic to the New World that includes cardinals, grosbeaks and buntings.
+Cardinalidae is a family of passerine birds endemic to the New World, including cardinals, grosbeaks and buntings.

-This large group has great diversity in its members which range from tanager-like Piranga to warbler-like Granatellus.
+This large group has great diversity in its members, ranging from tanager-like Piranga to warbler-like Granatellus.

-They are usually distinguished by their bright plumage with reds, oranges and yellows being common among them.
+They are usually distinguished by their bright plumage, with reds, oranges and yellows common among them.

-Their strong bills enable them to feed on seeds, fruits and insects as well as other small prey items like lizards or frogs depending upon species.
+Their strong bills enable them to feed on seeds, fruits, insects, and other small prey items like lizards or frogs, depending upon species.

-Cardinals also have loud calls often used for territorial defense and courtship purposes while some can even imitate sounds made by other animals.
+Cardinals also have loud calls often used for territorial defence and courtship purposes, while some can even imitate sounds made by other animals.

 Kingdom | Animalia |